kyahikaru/hinglish-prompt-injection-detector/README.md

 This implementation does not handle multi-turn conversations or indirect prompt injection through external knowledge sources.
 Advanced obfuscation techniques and adaptive adversarial attacks are also outside the current scope.

 The system is intended as a practical baseline for Hinglish prompt injection detection rather than a complete security solution.

+## How to Run

+1. Clone the repository:

+2. Install dependencies:

+3. Run the detector:

+4. Enter a sample Hinglish input when prompted.